zzonyo/trust-docs-test/source/index.html.md

 | [GET /v2/etp/rebalance](#get-position-rebalance-history)     | Get Position Rebalance History                               |

 <aside class="notice">
-All other APIs couldn't be accessed by sub user, otherwise the API will return “error-code 403”。
+All other APIs couldn't be accessed by sub user, otherwise the API will return "error-code 403"。
 </aside>

 ## Glossary